Product demo and analytics platform Reprise raises $62M

 This can be particularly useful for early-stage prospects who really just want to get a feel for a product without having to liaise with sales teams, watch product videos, or create a trial account — they can experience first-hand what a product is like simply by visiting a company’s website and embarking on a self-guided tour.

-Data and analytics is central to Reprise, as it enables users to analyze prospects’ behavior and see how a product demo or tour was used, which pages or screens had the most engagement, what the most common use-cases were, and then feed this data back into the product development or sales and & marketing decision-making processes.
+Data and analytics are central to Reprise, as it enables users to analyze prospects’ behavior and see how a product demo or tour was used, which pages or screens had the most engagement, what the most common use-cases were, and then feed this data back into the product development or sales and & marketing decision-making processes.

 Reprise also offers an API that allows companies to pull data from its platform and push into a data warehouse or lake and combine with data from other platforms to get a fuller picture of how customers perceive a product, or simply keep marketing or sales data records up-to-date.